 The agreement may also contain details of your landlord’s obligations to repair the property, although it is rare for agreements to go into details.
 Your landlord’s obligations to repair depend on the type of tenancy.

-For more information on your landlord’s obligations to repair, see Common problems with renting.
+For more information on your landlord’s obligations to repair, see getting repairs done if you're renting privately.

 If you are experiencing problems with repairs you should consult an experienced adviser, for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.